 Pair up 300 special needs citizens with more than 600 university students and you’ve got yourself a record-setting and historic FunDay.

-FunDay is the longest standing service tradition at the University of Miami, and it will be celebrating a milestone this year: its 30th anniversary.
+FunDay is the longest standing service tradition at the University of Miami, and it celebrated a milestone this year: its 30th anniversary.

-With the number of students preregistered for FunDay as of Wednesday, this will also be the biggest.
+With the number of students preregistered for FunDay as of Wednesday, this was also the biggest.

 “You’ve got bounce houses, dunk tanks, karaoke, photobooths, BBQ – it’s a lot of fun,” FunDay Vice-Chair Lisa Cameron said.